NizarTarabay/coco_annotation_tool/images/masks_ctr/masks/readme.txt

+Masks are generated here
-image masks are generated here
+Json files are generated here